 © fotonick - Axel Nickolaus

-MIAGI, Music is a great Investment and the Nelson Mandela Foundation invite you to join us on our global campaign to grow the legacy of Nelson Mandela!
+MIAGI, Music is a great Investment invites you to grow the legacy of Nelson Mandela!

 We aim to fortify and promote the values that the world so urgently needs today and that He, Madiba, so stalwartly stood for.

 The harmony with which the members of MIAGI Youth Orchestra embrace their contrasting origins and background, playing together with a warmth of spirit that is infectious and inspiring, is a microcosm of Mandela’s dream and the South African ‘rainbow’ nation.

 To underpin our determination, MIAGI Youth Orchestra with its 90 members tours internationally celebrating Nelson Mandela.

 Donate transparently and securely through Givengain: https://www.givengain.com/c/miagi/

 MIAGI YOUTH ORCHESTRA TOURING INTERNATIONALLY, CELEBRATING NELSON MANDELA